-• We'll use C.UTF-8 as the locale for interactive sessions in the Linux console in Section 9.7, "Configuring the System Locale," so we should set UNICODE to 1.
-And the console fonts shipped by the Kbd package containing the glyphs for all characters from the program messages in the C.UTF-8 locale are LatarcyrHeb.psfu.gz, LatGrkCyr. psfu.gz, Lat2-Terminus16.psfu.gz, and pancyrillic.f16.psfu.gz in /usr/share/consolefonts (the other shipped console fonts lack glyphs of some characters like the Unicode left/right quotation marks and the Unicode English dash).
+We'll use C.UTF-8 as the locale for interactive sessions in the Linux console in Section 9.7, "Configuring the System Locale."
+The console fonts shipped by the Kbd package containing the glyphs for all characters from the program messages in the C.UTF-8 locale are LatArCyrHeb.psfu.gz, LatGrkCyr.psfu.gz, Lat2-Terminus16.psfu.gz, and pancyrillic.f16.psfu.gz in /usr/share/consolefonts (the other shipped console fonts lack glyphs of some characters like the Unicode left/right quotation marks and the Unicode English dash).
 So set one of them, for example Lat2-Terminus16.psfu.gz as the default console font: